Steve Greenberg (music producer)

-In 2013, he produced several tracks on Diane Birch's "Speak a Little Louder" album.
-He also traveled to Jerusalem to co-produce, with Steve Earle, the album "East Jerusalem/West Jerusalem" by the Israeli singer David Broza, backed by a half-Israeli, half-Palestinian ensemble.
-He appears in the documentary film on the making of "East Jerusalem/West Jerusalem."
-That year, he also began managing the band AJR whose debut single "I'm Ready", was certified Platinum in the U.S. and Australia, and who have subsequently has hits with songs from their albums "The Click", "Neotheater", and "OK Orchestra".
+In 2013, he produced several tracks on Diane Birch's Speak a Little Louder album.
+He also traveled to Jerusalem to co-produce, with Steve Earle, the album East Jerusalem/West Jerusalem by the Israeli singer David Broza, backed by a half-Israeli, half-Palestinian ensemble.
+He appears in the documentary film on the making of East Jerusalem/West Jerusalem.
+That year, he also began managing the band AJR, with their debut single "I'm Ready" becoming certified Platinum in the U.S. and Australia.

 He has co-written songs for Joss Stone, Jonas Brothers, Boyzone, Baha Men, The O'Jays, Leslie Odom, Jr. and others.

-He was also nominated for Grammy Awards in 1992 in the "Best Historical Album" category as producer of "The Complete Stax/Volt Singles 1959-1968" boxed-set and in 1995 in the "Best Album Notes" category for "Otis! the Essential Otis Redding.
+He was also nominated for Grammy Awards in 1992 in the "Best Historical Album" category as producer of The Complete Stax/Volt Singles 1959-1968 boxed-set and in 1995 in the "Best Album Notes" category for Otis! the Essential Otis Redding.

 In 2020, Greenberg launched the pop music history podcast "Speed of Sound," produced by iHeart Media.
 Greenberg is the host, writer and co-producer of the podcast.

-He contributed the chapter on Sugarhill Records to the book "The Vibe Magazine History of Hip Hop" (1999) and the chapter on pop music in the 1980s to the collection "Living In the '80's" (Gil Troy, ed.), published by Oxford University Press (2009).
+He contributed the chapter on Sugarhill Records to the book The Vibe Magazine History of Hip Hop (1999) and the chapter on pop music in the 1980s to the collection, Living In the '80's (Gil Troy, ed.), published by Oxford University Press (2009).

-In 2014, he published his first book, called "How the Beatles Went Viral In '64", about the Beatles' rise to U.S stardom.
+In 2014, he published his first book, called How the Beatles Went Viral In '64, about the Beatles' rise to U.S stardom.
 The book was excerpted as a cover story in Billboard magazine in January, 2014.

 In the early 1980s, he was a DJ on the Voice of Peace radio station off the coast of Israel and was a news correspondent for Israel Radio, based in Tel Aviv.
 He holds an M.A. in Applied Communication Research from Stanford University and a B.A in International Relations from American University.

 In 2020, he won the Grammy Award for "Best Album Notes" for Stax Records album, Stax ’68: A Memphis Story.

+There is also a song by AJR named after him named “Steve’s Going To London”.